 On the left in Figure 6, there is a variable selection list with all of the variables in your data set.
 If your variables have variable labels, what you see is the beginning of the variable label.
-To see the full label as well as the variable name [in square brackets], hold your cursor over the label beginning.
 Select the variables you want to analyze by clicking on them (you may have to scroll through the list).
 Then click the arrow button to the right of the selection list, and the variables are moved to the analysis list on the right.
 If you change your mind about a variable, you can select it in the list on the right and then click the arrow button to move it back out of the analysis list.
 On the far right of the dialog are several buttons that lead to further dialog boxes with options for the frequencies command.
 At the bottom of the dialog box, click OK to issue your command to SPSS, or Paste to have the command written to a Syntax Editor.
+Figure 7 shows part of the output after you select mpg as your variable and click OK.